Federalist No. 71: Other proposals

 When the paper was being made, there were other proposals put on the table for consideration.
-Some people decided to have two-year terms or eight-year terms.
-However, a two-year term was too short for the president to make a difference or even make a major move since the first year of presidency is supervised to determine presidential fitness; the first year is taken in settling in and understanding the dynamics of how to run the country.
-So, two years would essentially rush the president and make him have rash decisions.
+There were proposals two-year terms or eight-year terms.
+Hamilton argued a two-year term was too short for the president to make a difference or even make a major move since the first year of presidency is supervised to determine presidential fitness; the first year is taken in settling in and understanding the dynamics of how to run the country.
+So two years would essentially rush the president and make him have rash decisions.
 The president may not take the position seriously or feel like they could even make an impact on the country.
 On the other hand, eight-year term is too long especially if that president was to get reelected.
 The president might end up doing what is best for himself rather than what the nation needs.

-What scholars thought was missing
+Missing text

 The missing text in Federalist No. 71 is the "vital role that the legislature and the direct participation of the public has to play in achieving energetic public service that can provide safety in the regulatory process" (Federalist No. 71: Does Duration in Office Provide Vigilant Autonomy in the Regulatory Process?).
 Hamilton argued that duration in office provides some independence for the executive branch between the legislative branch.
 In the span of four years, or the duration of a particular regulatory term, expertise can be developed, processes can be established, and some autonomy of action can be taken place.
 This autonomy, Hamilton argued, provides a check against the passions or unwise opinions and points of view of the public.
 A steady, durable executive can be in tune with the public, compassionate, yet "withstand the temporary delusion" that may arise.
 Overall, the missing text avoids debates over executive versus legislative prominence in the government and refocuses the debate from evidence of dominance to administrative role in fostering a public services.
 This federalist paper also debates the sufficiency of executive duration in office and the stability of administration to foster these public service through regulation.